Realynx/RealLoader/README.md

 # **RealLoader** 🎷🐛
+> [!TIP]
+>Remember to launch your game with -modded flag (usualy done in steam), otherwise the mod framework will run in bypass-mode allowing you to play un modded by default.

 ### Unreal Engine Modding Framework

 **RealLoader** is a powerful framework for loading and orchestrating mods created in various languages for **Unreal Engine**.
 It primarily supports **C#** for developing mods and provides a streamlined modding SDK with essential tools.